Composite Sorting: Proofs

 By Lemma \ref{lemma:tildepsi}, $\hat{\phi}(x)+\tilde{\psi}(z)\leq c(x,z)$ for all $(x,z)$.
 In particular, for a given job $z$, $\hat{\phi}(x)+\tilde{\psi}(z)\leq c(x,z)$ for all $x$, and $\min\limits_{x\in I\cup J} (c(x,z) -\hat{\phi}(x) ) \geq \tilde{\psi}(z)$, or, equivalently, $-\max\limits_{x\in I\cup J}\big(\hat{\phi}(x)-c(x,z)\big) \geq \tilde{\psi}(z)$.
 Combining this inequality with the previous expression, we obtain the inequality

 where the final equality follows by Lemma \ref{lemma:tildepsi}.
-Since we have shown the opposite inequality above in the first case of the first part to this proof, we obtain that $\phi(x)+\psi(z)= c(x,z)$. \end{enumerate}
+Since we have shown the opposite inequality above in the first case of the first part of this proof, we obtain that $\phi(x)+\psi(z)= c(x,z)$. \end{enumerate}

 In the third part of the proof we further establish that the dual inequality $\phi(x)+\psi(z)\leq c(x,z)$ holds when $x\in K$ or $z\in K$.
 There are three cases. \begin{enumerate}[noitemsep] \item $x\not\in K,~z\in K$.
 For any $x'\not\in K$, we have $\phi(x)+\psi(x') = \phi(x) - \phi(x') \leq c(x,x')$ when $x\not\in K$ by the first part of this proof.
 Following the triangle inequality of Lemma \ref{l:triangle}, $\phi(x)-\phi(x') \leq c(x,x')\leq c(x,z)+c(z,x')$, giving $\phi(x)- c(x,z) \leq c(z,x') + \phi(x') = c(z,x') - \psi(x')$.
 Taking infimum over $x'\in I\cup J$ gives $\phi(x)-c(x,z)\leq \phi(z)=-\psi(z)$ using the definition of $\phi$.